Business & Economics Reporting Program

 he chose the business concentration

-Money is at the center of every human endeavor and crucial to every area of journalism—whether politics or government or foreign affairs or social issues or the arts.
+Money is at the center of every human endeavor and crucial to every area of journalism — whether politics, government, foreign affairs, social issues, the arts, or sports.
 The Business & Economics Reporting Program at the CUNY Graduate School of Journalism teaches journalists how to cover money no matter what their ultimate specialty.

 Who chooses the concentration?